 This is definitely a happy sound and to be honest, a funny sound.
 Muttering sounds like your little friend is mumbling to himself.
 This happens when you are feeding or petting your guinea pig.

-This is the kind of the sound that says “something is not right”.
-Usually, when a guinea pig shrieks is because they are hurt or scared.
+This is the kind of sound that says “something is not right”.
+Usually, guinea pigs shriek because they are hurt or scared.
 This sound might also mean others are not allowed nearby.
-Anyway, whatever this sound means, you need to be careful at your friend when a shriek comes from him.

 This is definitely not a sound made out of happiness.
 This is a sign that your guinea pig is not pleased with something.
-It can be because you petted him on a wrong spot or in an uncomfortable way.
-Also, they might whine because they desire something they won’t get.
+It can be because you petted the guinea pig on a wrong spot or in an uncomfortable way.
+Also, they might whine because they desire something and you are not giving it to them.

 This is another sound on the list of sad sounds.
 Chattering is the most obvious way that your guinea pig is ready to attack.
-If he is chattering, he either feels in danger or upset.
+If a guinea pig is chattering, it either feels that it is in danger or upset.
 Either way, it really is quite an alarming sound they make and you really have to pay attention to it.

-This can be confused with chattering and it means your guinea pig is angry or aggressive.
+Guinea pigs sometimes hiss.
+This is a sound that resembles noises that cats make.
+Also, this can be confused with chattering.
+It means your guinea pig is angry or aggressive.

-As you have probably noticed already, there are many sounds that can be confused with others.
+As you have probably already noticed, there are many sounds that can be confused with others.
 Moreover, many sounds can have a lot of meanings, but to figure out which one is your guinea pig referring to, you have to look at the big picture.
 This simply means you have to notice their body language, too.

 The Body Language of Guinea Pigs

-A very important and useful thing to do is to notice how your guinea pig acts in his casual conditions.
-After you have established a guideline for his behavior, you can start noticing small changes in his body language depending on the situation he finds himself in.
+A very important and useful thing to do is to notice how your guinea pig acts in different situations.
+After you have established a guideline for guinea pig behavior, you can start noticing small changes in guinea pig body language depending on the situation it finds himself in.

-Popcorning is when your guinea pig jumps out of excitement or happiness.
-Popcorning is called this way because when guinea pigs do this movement, they look like popcorn popping.
-This is something young guinea pigs do more often than older ones, but older guinea pigs still popcorn, just not as high.
+- Popcorning – This is when your guinea pig jumps out of excitement or happiness.
+It is called this way because when guinea pigs do this movement, they look like popcorn popping.

-Guinea pigs are prey animals.
-Creatures have a mechanism of self-defence, triggering a FFF response (fight-flight-freeze).
-Depending on the animal we are talking about and the situation he’s in, he might fight the enemy, run away from him or just freeze in from of him.
-Guinea pigs, as a prey animal, almost never fight the danger, they either run or freeze.
-On the other hand, freezing can mean that your guinea pig senses danger and he is analyzing his environment to convince himself whether or not he is indeed in danger.
+- Freezing – Guinea pigs, as a prey animal, almost never fight the danger.
+They either run or freeze.
+On the other hand, freezing can mean that your guinea pig senses danger and it is analyzing its environment to see whether or not it is indeed in danger.

-Showing their teeth (accompanied by hissing or chattering) and other aggressive actions I don’t need to name (they are the easiest to recognize) are signs that your guinea pig is either angry, upset or sensing danger.
-In each case, you should be very careful and keep in mind that they might tell you they will attack soon.
+- Aggressive Actions – Showing their teeth (accompanied by hissing or chattering) and other aggressive actions are signs that your guinea pig is either angry, upset or sensing danger.

-In this case, running away should not be associated with rejection.
-This is just their self-defence mechanism in action, representing the flight of the fight-flight-freeze response.
-Over time, almost every guinea pig will get used to being picked up.
+- Running Away When You Want to Pick Them Up – This is just their self-defense mechanism in action, representing the flight of the fight-flight-freeze response.
 After they get comfortable with you, they might start to like being picked up, especially if they know it is playtime of cuddling time.

-Everybody thinks that if a guinea pig is licking a human being, he is showing affection.
-This might be just as true as them loving the salt on your skin.
+- Licking – Everybody thinks that if a guinea pig is licking a human being, it is showing affection.
+This might be just as true as the fact that they love the salt on your skin.